roeszler/kapthol/README.md

 | Desktop | 41.46% |
 | Tablet | 2.81% |

-Acknowledging the scope of the project and beginner nature of my skills as a coder of html / css, I intend to start the design with reference to a mobile interface, and scale it up with media queries in due course.
+Acknowledging the scope of the project and beginner nature of my skills as a coder of html / css, I originally intended to start the design with reference to a mobile interface, and scale it up with media queries in due course.
+This changed with my learning to focus on the fundamentals of the project and getting a desktop version in place and simplifying the mobile interface to a more immediate / simple direction to contacting Kaptain Holiday for more information.

 __The Landing Sections__